Strengthening Democracy Challenge

 The Problem

-Americans across the political spectrum increasingly believe democracy is in danger.
-Yet many still support candidates who undermine democratic norms and express hostility toward people from the other party.
+Americans across the political spectrum increasingly believed democracy was in danger.
+Yet many still supported candidates who undermined democratic norms and expressed hostility toward people from the other party.

-This growing tolerance for undemocratic behavior—paired with deepening social distrust and political violence—is fueled by distorted perceptions, algorithmic amplification, and a lack of evidence-based tools to change hearts and minds.
+This growing tolerance for undemocratic behavior—paired with deepening social distrust and political violence—was fueled by distorted perceptions, algorithmic amplification, and a lack of evidence-based tools to change hearts and minds.

-While hundreds of civic groups are working to bridge divides, few interventions have been tested at scale with rigorous, comparable data.
+While hundreds of civic groups were working to bridge divides, few interventions had been tested at scale with rigorous, comparable data.

 Our Approach: A Unified, Real-World Test of What Works